CEE Banking Sectors: In crisis and recovery mode at the same time

 There is positive news for all Central and Eastern Europe (CEE) commercial bankers, market observers and investment bankers.
 The fresh 2020 CEE Banking Report by Raiffeisen Research, an important source of opinion and information, has arrived and will be published today.
-And much more important is of course that the business prospects in the short term are not as bad as expected.
+And much more important is, of course, that the business prospects in the short term are not as bad as expected.

 This crisis is unique.
 But that means the medium-term consequences of this crisis are probably unique as well.